 “Having attended almost every Annual Scientific Session since I became a Fellow in 1977, I can attest nothing beats the hands-on experience of something like the ACC,” says Shah, co-chair of ACC.14.
 “You just can’t recreate that feeling of meeting face-to-face with colleagues from all over the world, learning the latest advances in treatment and technology.
 For anyone attending for the first time, you truly get a sense of what the field of cardiology is about and what we’re all working towards.”

-Keywords: Washington, Health Policy, Acute Coronary Syndrome, Hypertension, Pulmonary, Learning Disorders, Leadership
+Keywords: Washington, Health Policy, Acute Coronary Syndrome, Hypertension, Pulmonary, Learning Disabilities, Leadership

 < Back to Listings